pilarHdez/knowledgeboost-challenge/SOW.md

-1. Project Vision:
+Project Vision:
-The Client wants Gobant to develop a microservice for the retrieval of the current weather data for a given city by using the OpenWeather API.
+The Client wants IT Company to develop a microservice for the retrieval of the current weather data for a given city by using the OpenWeather API.

 Section 1 - Prerequisites.
 JDK 8+.